ayesha-kr/covid-one-click-deployment/datasets/covid-19/newyork-times/on-demand-forecast-model/Readme.md

 ## Introduction:

-This section describes the complete procedure to execute a machine learning pipeline as part of Azure datafactory all the way from creating the ML pipeline incorporating it to Azure datafactory and making power BI charts out it
+This section describes the complete procedure to execute a machine learning pipeline as part of Azure Data Factory from creating the ML pipeline incorporating it to Azure Data Factory and making power BI charts out of it.

 ## Prerequisites

-This pipeline assumes that you already have the customer SQL packaged deployed via Azure one click deployment.
+This pipeline assumes that you already have the customer SQL packaged deployed via Azure one-click deployment.
-The pipeline is designed for SQL package but it can work for Synapse as well by replacing the SQL db with synapse in all the places.
+The pipeline is designed for the SQL package but it can work for Synapse as well by replacing the SQL DB with synapse in all the places.

 ## Resources Needed
   - Machine learning workspace